 Island curbs with non-mountable curbs at least 6 in. tall shall be marked with retroreflective markings or delineators.

 The retroreflective area should be of sufficient length to denote the general alignment of the edge of the island along which vehicles travel, including the approach end, when viewed from the approach to the island.

 Option.
-On long islands, curb retroreflection may be discontinued such that it does not extend for the entire length of the curb, especially if the island is illuminated or marked with delineators or edgelines.
+On long islands, curb retroreflection may be discontinued so that it does not extend for the entire length of the curb, especially if the island is illuminated or marked with delineators or edgelines.

 An island with mountable curbs less than 3 in. tall may be marked with retroreflective markings or delineators.

 Standard.
 Delineators installed on islands shall be the same colors as the related edge lines except that, when facing wrong-way traffic, they shall be red (see EPG 620.5.3 Delineator Application).

 Each roadway through an intersection shall be considered separately in positioning delineators to assure maximum effectiveness.

 Option.
 Retroreflective or internally illuminated raised pavement markers of the appropriate color may be placed on the pavement in front of the curb and/or on the top of curbed approach ends of raised medians and curbs of islands, as a supplement to or as a substitute for retroreflective curb markings.